 It will also help elevate the national conversation about Australia’s fiscal position into the future and avoid some of the trickery that has characterised recent budgets.

 Managing the Commonwealth Budget is a complex task with an uncomplicated objective – to ensure Australians get value from the taxes they pay and that the nation invests in people, their abilities and aspirations, and the future.

 Our duty is not just to improve the bottom line, but to improve lives.
 That means developing budgets that underpin the right kind of economic growth which is inclusive, which creates jobs and mitigates inequality and social immobility.

 Some of the issues raised in the discussion paper are technical and not front-of-mind for most Australians, but they are important issues nonetheless, because they go to the best use of their taxpayer dollars.

-The Better Budgeting paper seeks input on alternative ways to budget for capital versus recurrent spending; how to more accurately paint a longer-term picture; how to increase the transparency of key issues and assumptions; and more.
+Through the Better Budgeting paper, I have sought input on alternative ways to budget for capital versus recurrent spending; how to more accurately paint a longer-term picture; how to increase the transparency of key issues and assumptions; and more.